 Lowe has served in a variety of leadership roles nationally, most recently as a member of the University of Arizona Alumni Association Governing Board and of the Challenge Leadership Group for the MIT Solve Indigenous Communities Fellowship.
 She has served on the board of the National Indian Education Association and as a trustee on the board for the National Museum of the American Indian.

 Lowe holds a Bachelor of Arts in Sociology, a Master of Arts in American Indian Studies, and has completed doctoral coursework in Higher Education from the University of Arizona.

 Platinum Partners & Official Sponsor of the Capps Lecture

 Gold Level Partners

-Japanese American National Museum, Los Angeles Public Library, Loyola Marymount University, University of California – Davis, University of California – Riverside, University of California – Santa Cruz, Whiting Foundation
+Japanese American National Museum, Los Angeles Public Library, Loyola Marymount University, School of Humanities, UC Irvine, University of California – Davis, University of California – Riverside, University of California – Santa Cruz, Whiting Foundation

 About the Organizers